Sober Help: LGBTQ2SIA+ Addiction and Recovery Challenges | All Sober

 The group suffers from substance use disorder at two to three times the rate of heterosexual, cisgender populations.
 But there's hope in the future of support services

 Navigating your identity and questioning who your authentic self is can be challenging and isolating.
 Wrestling with this can bring up feelings of discomfort, especially if someone is in an unsupportive environment.
 Many members of the LGBTQ2SIA+ (lesbian, gay, bisexual, transgender, queer, two-spirited, intersex, asexual) community will struggle with these internal challenges while also facing discrimination and homophobia from outside communities daily.
-Experiencing these difficulties constantly can lead to the development of mental illnesses and an increase in substance and alcohol use as a coping mechanism.
-This discrimination, coupled with the stigma that those with substance or alcohol use disorders face, can create even greater barriers to housing and health care while increasing the levels of distress that leads to use.

 Current Challenges